tarql/tarql/README.md

 ### Use column headings in first row as variable names

 	SELECT ?First_name ?Last_name ?Phone_number
+	FROM <file.csv#header=present>
 	WHERE { ... }

+Use this pattern if the input file is specified via a URL in the `FROM` clause.
+The `#header=present` part of the URL indicates that the first row contains variable names.

+	SELECT ?First_name ?Last_name ?Phone_number
+	WHERE { ... }
 	OFFSET 1

-The `OFFSET 1` indicates that the first row is to be used to provide variable names.
+Here, the `OFFSET 1` is a convention that indicates that the first row is to be used to provide variable names, and not as data.

 ### List the content of the file, projecting the first 100 rows and only the ?id and ?name bindings